dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 ## On-axis response

 On-axis (**ON**) is is the response at a 0° horizontal and vertical angle, i.e. on the reference axis of measurement.
-Note that in all measurements done thus far, the reference axis is the same as the tweeter axis.

 ```python
 standalone_speaker_frequency_response_db_chart(